jbalmert/tdd-feedback/README.md

 ## Unit test of Solution
 Each solution holds a permutation of a valid solution.
 If the target set of squares contains all of the squares from the solution set, it is a match.
 Now, to add in the valid solutions to the end to end test and finish the first scenario.

+### Cleanup & Organization
+The GameSnapshot and builder are not being used.
+If I need them later, I'll bring them back.
+For now they are going away.
+Next, the CurrentPlayerAware interface belongs in the player package.